yourejuanito/npmInfectedPackages/README.md

 - **EA-NodejsStatus**
   - Reports device state: `CLEAR` or lists infected npm packages if found.
 - **malware_report.csv**
   - CSV of impacted npm packages (from Endor Labs).
+As days go by there may be more packages added to the list make sure you also verify that the list is up to date.
 - **npm_detector.py**
   - Core Python detector script.
 - **npmDetector-unsigned.pkg**